 This clause defines how NWDAF identifies a group of UEs or a specific UE being misused or hijacked based on the expected UE behavioural parameters as defined in clause 4.15.6.3, TS 23.502 [3] for a group of UEs or a specific UE.

-The NWDAF performs data analytics on abnormal behaviour if there is a related subscription request from a 5GC NF (e.g. AMF, SMF, or PCF), OAM or an AF.
+The NWDAF performs data analytics on abnormal behaviour if there is a related subscription request from a 5GC NF (e.g. AMF, SMF, AF, PCF),

 The consumer of this analytics shall indicate in the request: